 Whew!
 You're really going to learn to spin from these small notes?
 Remember what I said at the opening... this is really abbreviated!
 I recommend taking breaks - try these things in 15 minute increments, not more than 4 a day, so your brain has time to learn the muscle skills involved.
-It easily takes a month to develop basic spinning skills - and it takes practice, not just one concentrated session.
+It easily takes at least a month to develop basic spinning skills - and it takes practice, not just one concentrated session.

 I recommend starting to spin with a Romney or Corriedale roving.
 Ask - roving is better than commercial top for this first lesson, as top is very compressed and harder to draft.
 Drafting is pulling the fiber along its length to make it thinner.
-Tear off a piece of fiber a foot long, then break it lengthwise into pieces about as wide as your thumb.
-Now hold one of these with your hands 8 inches apart and tug gently.
+Tear off a piece of fiber a foot long, and if needed, break it lengthwise into pieces about as wide as your thumb.
+Now hold one of these pieces with your hands 8 inches apart and tug gently.
 See how it gets longer, but doesn't separate?
 Do this along the length until your piece is twice its original length.
-Eventually, you can skip this step and do this drafting while you spin.
+You are pre-drafting the fiber.
+Eventually, you can skip this step and do all the drafting while you spin.

 Now pull out just a bit of fibers at the tip, so you have a skinny piece at the tip of your length of predrafted roving that is about 6 inches long.
 Sit at your wheel with an empty bobbin and a leader on the bobbin.
-Put the leader on the pegs and orifice hook as described earlier in this guide, and then put 3 inches of the predrafted fiber through the loop at the end of your leader, pinching both ends about an inch from the leader with your primary hand (primary = right for right handers, left for left handers).
+Put the leader on the pegs and orifice hook as described earlier in this guide, and then put 3 inches of the pre-drafted fiber through the loop at the end of your leader, pinching both ends about an inch from the leader with your primary hand (primary = right for right handers, left for left handers).
 With your other hand, hold the fiber about 8 inches back from your primary hand.